 A friend of Hugleikur and an all-around funny girl Lóa Hlín Hjálmtýsdóttir is a comic book writer whose book ‘Generalizations about Nations’ will show you what people actually think about your country.
 As well as being the lead singer in the popular band FM Belfast, Lóa Hlín has written (and drawn) several comics in her Lóaboratorium which show little slices of life in a hilarious and inappropriate way.

-So, if you want to read an Icelandic book, you have a lot to choose from.
+So if you want to read an Icelandic book, you have a lot to choose from.
 Everything from ancient Viking Sagas to Nobel Prize winners and offensive cartoons.
 What are some of your favourite Icelandic books?
-And what books would you like to read?